stealthmachines/Secret_Docker_Compose/readme.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the zCHG.org license.
 ```

----

-Copy this markdown as `README.md` to add clear instructions and context for your secure, automated Docker Compose setup.